UniversityofWarwick/express-form/README.md

 // post.users: ["one", "two", "three"] => ["ONE", "TWO", "THREE"]
 ```

-You can optionally pass a pair of numeric arguments to array() to specify a minimum and maximum valid array length, and a further optional argument for a custom message to display if the length is out of range:
+(Express 3.x only) You can optionally pass a pair of numeric arguments to array() to specify a minimum and maximum valid array length, and a further optional argument for a custom message to display if the length is out of range:

 ```js
 field("post.compulsoryCourses").array(1,30)